 Different nations and cultures tell different meaning in a pregnancy myth.
 Some believe that babies who are born with a placenta wrapping their neck will turn out to be beautiful babies.
 Those babies will look good wearing any types of clothing.
 Different myths are for the birth caul or a thin veil of skin cover.

 Based on the caul baby legends in some countries, babies who are born with a caul on the face will receive a good fortune in life.
 They will be lucky in many ways in their life journey.
-The truth is that many famous people born in the caul.
+The truth is that many famous people born with a caul.
 That gives evidence that the caul surely brings the fortunate.

 The babies with the caul are called caulbearers.
 Many superstitions entail the condition.
-Some say that the babies will have positive qualities in the future.
+Some say that babies will have positive qualities in the future.
 Many pieces of literature masterpieces have mentioned about this en caul myths.
 The superstitions on the birth cauls are on Shakespeare’s Hamlet.
-Besides, we can also read the myths on Betty Smith’s A Tree Grows in Brooklyn and Charles Dickens’s David Copperfield.
+Besides, we can also read the babies born in amniotic sac myths on Betty Smith’s A Tree Grows in Brooklyn and Charles Dickens’s David Copperfield.

 Studies about Babies are Born With a Thin Veil of Skin (The Amniotic Sac) Over their Faces

 There is no scientific discussion that can deliver real evidence on how a fortunate can be obtained by those who are born with the caul.
 However, the studies through the internet collect some myths related to birth caul.
 Even, some famous people born in the caul are listed in order to complete the results.
 Here are some of the results: